FREQUENTLY ASKED QUESTIONS

 LEAVE BLANK NO DELETE

-Prior to the program, each students’ parents/guardian(s) will receive a paperwork package that contains a packing list outlining all of the specific items suggested for the program.
-We run our programs through all kinds of weather, therefore following the packing list carefully is important.
-We also work with schools to host parent/guardian information sessions where we further explain the required packing items for the program and answer any questions that may arise.
-If you have lost your list, please visit our Packing Page.
+Prior to the program, each students’ parents/guardian(s) will receive a paperwork package that contains a clothing and equipment list outlining all of the specific items suggested for the program.
+We run our programs through all kinds of weather, therefore following the clothing and equipment list carefully is important.
+We also work with schools to host parent/guardian information sessions where we further explain the required clothing and equipment items for the program and answer any questions that may arise.
+If you have lost your clothing and equipment list, please visit our Clothing & Equipment List Page.

 ALIVE programs are built to be flexible based on a variety of weather conditions such as lightning and thunder, high winds and extreme temperatures.
 However, we do ask that students prepare to be outside during rain and winter conditions.
-Please read your students program packing list carefully to best be prepared for a variety of weather conditions.
+Please read your students program clothing and equipment list carefully to best be prepared for a variety of weather conditions.

 We recommend that students use the layering system to be able to quickly adapt, add or omit layers of clothing to maintain a comfortable temperature as weather conditions and activity levels change.
 Wearing a base, insulating and outer layer made from synthetic or wool clothing materials, allows for students to keep heat in while keeping rain, wind, and other weather conditions out.